Zuojhen Man: Excavations and research

-In 1972, in order to dig up the fossil of a whole rhinoceros, Taiwan Provincial Museum hired Japanese scholars Shikama Tokio (鹿間時夫) (Note: He was a professor at Yokohama National University and president of the Palaeontological Society of Japan at that time.) and Ootsuka Hiroyuki (大塚裕之) (Note: He was an assistant professor at Kagoshima University at that time.) to come to Taiwan and help.
-Later in August 1973, National Taiwan University’s Professor Lin Chaoqi asked the Japanese scholars to take the skull fragment back to Japan for identification.
+In 1972, in order to dig up the fossil of a whole rhinoceros, Taiwan Provincial Museum hired Japanese scholars Shikama Tokio (鹿間時夫) (Note: Then a professor at Yokohama National University and president of the Palaeontological Society of Japan.) and Ootsuka Hiroyuki (大塚裕之) (Note: Then an assistant professor at Kagoshima University.) to come to Taiwan and help.
+Later in August 1973, Lin Chaoqi asked the Japanese scholars to take the skull fragment back to Japan for identification.
 In January 1974, Pan Changwu gave another piece of skull fossil he had discovered to Shikama Tokio for identification in Japan.
 Later the same year, Pan donated still another piece of skull fossil to Taiwan Provincial Museum.

 The fossils were preliminarily judged by Japanese scholars as human.
-After undergoing fluorine and manganese measurements, it was determined that the fragments’ absolute age was approximately 20,000 to 30,000 years.
-As the three aforementioned human skull pieces were all discovered in Tsai-Liao Creek of Zuojhen Township, Tainan County, scholars named the species “Zuojhen Man.”
-During the period, another amateur fossil collector, ”Fossil Grandpa” Chen Chunmu (陳春木), found another four pieces of skull fossil in Kong-a-nah (崗仔林).
+After undergoing fluorine and manganese measurements, it was determined that the fragments' absolute age was approximately 20,000 to 30,000 years.
+As the three human skull pieces were all discovered in Tsai-Liao Creek of Zuojhen Township, Tainan County, scholars named the species "Zuojhen Man".
+During the period, another amateur fossil collector, "Fossil Grandpa" Chen Chunmu (陳春木), found another four pieces of skull fossil in Kong-a-nah (崗仔林).
 In 1976, a report on these pieces was formally published on the Journal of the Anthropological Society of Nippon (《日本人類學會期刊》).
-In 1977, Pan Changwu provided National Taiwan University a human tooth fossil, and the next year Chen Chunmu mailed another human tooth fossil collected by Chen Jitang (陳濟堂).
-Later, the university’s Professor Lian Chaomei conducted research on them.
+In 1977, Pan Changwu provided National Taiwan University with a human tooth fossil, and the next year Chen Chunmu mailed another human tooth fossil collected by Chen Jitang (陳濟堂).
+Later, the university's Professor Lian Chaomei conducted research on them.

-In 2014, the National Taiwan Museum initiated a “Re-research on Zuojhen Man” project, and the project team sent specimen samples of the Zuojhen skull fossils to a lab in the United States for examination.
+In 2014, the National Taiwan Museum initiated a "Re-research on Zuojhen Man" project, and the project team sent specimen samples of the Zuojhen skull fossils to a lab in the United States for examination.
 Results of carbon-14 dating showed one of the skull fossil specimens (AH006672) was approximately 3,000 years old, while another specimen (AH006674) was 250 years old.
 The project team took another sample from the same specimen (AH006672) and sent it to the Australian National University for examination in the same year without sharing their results.
 The new result obtained was similar to the initial examination, in that the age of specimen AH006672 was dated as approximately 3,000 years.

 Culture

 As there were only fossils and no archaeological ruins or cultural relics (Note: The pottery and stoneware discovered on the riverbed of Tsai-Liao Creek were made after the Neolithic Era, which is a different time from the Zuojhen Man.) discovered with regard to Zuojhen Man, it could only be confirmed as having existed.
-Its culture was speculated to be Changbin (長濱文化) or Wangxing (網型文化) which were both late-Paleolithic cultures.
-However, studies in 2015 negated the possibility that Zuojhen Man lived in the Paleolithic Era.
-Its culture is currently unclear.
+It was speculated to be from either the Changbin culture (長濱文化) or Wangxing culture (網型文化), two late Paleolithic groups, but studies in 2015 negated the possibility that Zuojhen Man lived in the Paleolithic Era, so its culture is currently unclear.